rusty2hip292/Lang/README.txt

 assignment:
-	the type system will have rules for interconversion of types the type of a variable may be made more generic at run-time, and can be explicitly cast to a more specific (or more generic) type for example:
+	the type system will have rules for interconversion of types in general, the type of a variable is not required; in this case, the type of a variable may be made more generic at run-time, and can be explicitly cast to a more specific (or more generic) type for example:
 		var x = 12				// inferred to be an int var b = x / 15			// integer division, b is an int